LaPorte County Revolving Loan Fund Program

 - Deed of trust or mortgage (as applicable);

 - Agreement of prior lien holder (as applicable); and

 - Signed bank turndown letter demonstrating that credit is not otherwise available on terms and conditions that permit the completion or successful operation of the activity to be financed.
-EDA will permit NIRPC to accept alternate documentation only if such documentation is equivalent to the bank turndown letter.
+EDA will permit NIRPC to accept alternate documentation only if such documentation is equivalent to the bank turndown letter. (waived until May 2021)

 The following is the targeted percentage breakdown of borrowers for the LaPorte County RLF program.
 It is anticipated that the breakdown of borrowers by percentage of dollar amount is as follows:

 - Public/Private (Ownership): 0/100

 - Locally owned/Outside owned: 70/30